 “If you use a Neti Pot, once daily is usually enough, but it can be used three to four times for more severe symptoms, as long as you’re not experiencing any discomfort with use.
 If you have allergies or chronic issues, you can use it three times per week to help prevent symptoms,” Dr. Alatorre says.

 Neti Pots and saline rinses require sterile water, which can be boiled or purchased (container will say distilled or sterile).
 Keep the Neti Pot clean between uses to avoid introducing bacteria to the nasal passages.
 Side effects from the Neti Pot include nasal dryness and, at times, bloody noses, which can be relieved by using it less often or making sure you’re using a saline solution.

 Many patients seek medical treatment sooner rather than later because the symptoms of sinus congestion from a cold, virus or bacteria are all equally uncomfortable.
-But, since most sinus infections are caused by viruses, it’s usually preferred to not use antibiotics for treatment, unless the person has more concerning symptoms lasting longer than 10 days with a fever greater than 102 degrees.
+But, since most sinus infections are caused by viruses, it’s usually preferred to not prescribe antibiotic options for treatment, unless the person has more concerning symptoms lasting longer than 10 days with a fever greater than 102 degrees.

 “Some people do get chronic sinus infections, and there can be rare complications, such as abscesses (collections of pus) in the nasal passages.
 These are uncommon and are usually more related to the anatomy of the sinus passages than putting off treatment.
 I would recommend if anyone is concerned about their symptoms to go in and be evaluated.
 Your doctor will prescribe further treatment, if needed,” Dr. Alatorre says.

 With antibiotic resistance rates climbing, it’s important to use antibiotics for sinus infection treatment only when necessary.